 To create a new job, click on the Add New button on the top right of the page.

 This will open the Job Information window, prompting you to name your job and associate it with an organization.
+If you need to add a new organization, just click the + button and a window will pop up for you to create a new one.

 Choose a job category from the drop-down menu.
 This will determine the kind of customizable themes for specialty products that will be available to your customers once they check out.